 Critics of circumcision argue that it has disadvantages, such as:

-- Potential complications of circumcision – these include excessive bleeding, post-operative infection and, in rare cases, injury to the urethra.
+Potential complications of circumcision – Include excessive bleeding, post-operative infection, and, in rare cases, injury to the urethra.
 These complications are thought to outweigh any potential benefits.

 The majority of clinical commissioning groups (CCGs) do not fund routine circumcision or circumcision that is carried out for religious reasons.